The null-geodesic flow near horizons: Applications to stationary spacetimes and quasinormal modes

 \subsection{Outline of the proof of Theorem \ref{theo:vasy}}

 The extended stationary wave operator on $\mathcal{Y}$ will also be denoted by $\widehat{\Box}(\sigma)$.
-Its principal symbol on $T^*\mathcal{Y}$ is independent of $\sigma$ and is naturally identified with the restriction of $-G$ to $^bT^*Y$.
 Under the assumption that $\mathcal{M}$ is nontrapping at zero energy, all the hypotheses of \cite[Sections 2.2, 2.6]{vasy:2013} are satisfied.
 In the notation there, we take

 suppressing the subscript $j$ in $\rho_0, \, \beta_0, \, \beta_1$ which indexes the different boundary components.
 However, as compared to \cite[Section 2]{vasy:2013}, we do not use a complex absorbing operator in the extended region $\mathcal{Y} \setminus \mathcal{X}$.
 Instead, we use the fact that $\widehat{\Box}(\sigma)$ is strictly hyperbolic with respect to the appropriate $d\mu_j$ in $\mathcal{Y} \setminus \mathcal{X}$, see \cite[Remark 2.6]{vasy:2013} and Lemma \ref{lem:dmucausal}.
 For a detailed discussion of this alternative see \cite{hintz2013semilinear,gannot:2014:kerr,zworski2015resonances}, as well as the textbook treatment in \cite[Chapter 5]{zworski:resonances}.
 Vasy's method then shows that